magouyaware/android-slidingsheetbehavior/README.md

 ```

 ### Next Steps
+1. Create more robust sample app, to show various use cases
 1. Need more thorough testing of sheets with nested scrolling views
+1. Update Readme with gifs to show functionality
-2. Publish library to jcenter
+1. Publish library to jcenter
-3. Create Xamarin bindings and nuget package (help would be appreciated)
+1. Create Xamarin bindings and nuget package (help would be appreciated)